 - Add in the date and let the mix simmer another 10-15 minutes (water should be mostly evaporated).

 - Cool the rice and drain off any excess water.

-- Blend everything together on high for 2 minutes.
+Add in the remaining 2 1/2 cups of water and blend everything together on high for 2 minutes.

 - Strain the mix through a nut milk bag, or let it sit for 30-40 minutes until rice sediment settles on the bottom of the blender.

 Nutrition facts are based on using one ounce of dates.
 Weight Watchers points (new system): 2

 Alternatively, you can skip the cooking of the rice and just blend 1/2 cup cooked rice with the date, salt, vanilla, and 2 1/2 cups of water.